 If you choose to train a friend, neighbor or relative to care for your flock while you are away, insist on having them over to show them the ropes before you leave.
 Give them a tour of the coop and food/supplement storage area.
 Show them where fresh water can be accessed and how to open and close the coop door.
 Leave a short, detailed list for them to reference while you’re away, including important phone numbers and emergency contacts.

-Of course, if you’re friendly with your immediate neighbors and they have an affinity for your birds, you may choose to offer them compensation for their help watching your flock.
+Of course, if you’re friendly with your immediate neighbors and they have an affinity for your birds, you might choose to offer them compensation for their help watching your flock.
 If you are a member of a local chicken-keeping club, start by asking the club’s members for recommendations.
-You may find a chicken keeper in your area that is happy to watch your flock for you, or you may learn that keepers have used certain sitters in the past and can give you references.
-If neither of those are options to you, check with local veterinarians for sitter recommendations: They may have several names of reputable pet sitters who have familiarity with chickens.
+You might find a chicken keeper in your area that is happy to watch your flock for you, or you might learn that keepers have used certain sitters in the past and can give you references.
+If neither of those are options to you, check with local veterinarians for sitter recommendations: They might have several names of reputable pet sitters who have familiarity with chickens.

 Ask many questions of any potential chicken-sitter, including names and numbers of their references, their breadth of experience and comfort level, and other services they provide.
 Don’t be afraid to interview sitters at your home and see how they are around your birds, and don’t feel obligated to hire someone you feel less than completely comfortable with.